We all have our quirks. I know I do.

 Now, judging by the reaction I get when I tell people about the blueprint, I know this is a little odd.

-New employees don’t typically expect to sit down with their bosses on day 1, be handed a blueprint and then walked through what their boss values, dislikes and what their quirks are… but I’ve found it to be a refreshingly open and incredibly efficient way of letting your new recruits get to know you at a level that some employees never get to know their bosses… and smart, rockstar employees thrive on that openness.
+New employees don’t typically expect to sit down with their leader on day 1, be handed a blueprint and then walked through what their leader values, dislikes and what their quirks are… but I’ve found it to be a refreshingly open and incredibly efficient way of letting your new recruits get to know you at a level that some employees never get to know their leader… and smart, rockstar employees thrive on that openness.

 So, what is this blueprint?

-The blueprint is a brief 2 pager that outlines a few things that are important to me and a few of my quirks.
+The blueprint is a brief 2 pager that outlines a few of my quirks.

-Here’s some examples of quirks that I want my team to know about me from the blueprint:
+Here’s an example of a quirk that I want my team to know about me from the blueprint:

 That’s what the blueprint does.
 It communicates clearly to the team what I value.

-Wouldn’t it be great to have a blueprint for all of our bosses ( and colleagues, friends and spouses for that matter! )?!?!
+Wouldn’t it be great to have a blueprint for all of our leaders ( and colleagues, friends and spouses for that matter! )?!?!